Check the City's COVID-19 information center for changes affecting this program.

 With the ordinance in place, Salem Police can make contact with those in need and help direct them to the appropriate shelters or service.
 It also gives Salem Police a tool to use when unsightly and unsanitary temporary structures are being used on the sidewalks, or when individuals establish a presence or camp in front of a business that detracts from or deters visitors to the business through their behavior, trash, or waste.

-Does the proposed Sidewalks and Public Spaces Ordinance apply to everyone?
+Does the Sidewalks and Public Spaces Ordinance apply to everyone?